Directing and writing credits:

 Rory: It's completely true.
 He wants you back, and then he disappears or Sherry gets pregnant or he loses his job or he just takes off -- whatever.
 No good reason necessary.
 And it's been like this forever, and you just let him do it.

 Rory isn't wrong.
 As Lorelai later discusses this incident with Sookie, she realizes that she didn't tell Luke about the lunch with Christopher and wonders if there was some reason deep down that she kept it to herself.
-When she eventually tells him at the diner, Luke plays it totally cool and says nothing more than "okay," but later discusses it with TJ as they cut pipe together toward the end of the episode.
+When she eventually tells him at the diner, Luke plays it totally cool and says nothing more than "okay," but later discusses it with TJ as they cut pipe together (not a euphemism).

 It's clear to me that if the relationship between Luke and Lorelai is going to work out, they desperately need individual AND couples therapy.
 They are both so damaged that it's impossible for them to discuss minor incidents without fear of retaliation or disappointment; the components for a healthy relationship are certainly lacking.
 When Christopher calls Lorelai at the end of the episode and she doesn't answer, I think we're supposed to see this as character growth.
 Lorelai now realizes that Christopher often has a negative impact on her personal life and should be held at arm's length.